amwpcn/amwpcn/packages/step/README.md

 - `steps: Step<C> | Step<C>[]`: A single step or an array of steps to execute.
 - `context`: The initial context for the execution.
 - `errorHandlers?: ErrorHandlers`: (Optional).
 This will take 3 optional error handlers for each stage (prepare, execute, final).
+If you do not define an error handler for a stage, default error handler will log and stop the execution.
   ```typescript
    const errorHandlers = {
       execute: (error: unknown, stepName: string) => boolean;